 I frequently supervise CLA senior projects, usually (but not always) with students who have taken a class with me and with whom I have some mathematical and/or educational interests.
 Students can always contact me to discuss potential projects.

-Möbius Transformations Revealed is an award-winning short film by Doug Arnold and myself which has been viewed over 1.8 million times on YouTube alone.
+Möbius Transformations Revealed is an award-winning short film by Doug Arnold and myself which has been viewed nearly 2 million times on YouTube alone.
 We originally created it for the 2007 Science and Engineering Visualization Challenge, sponsored by the NSF and Science Magazine.
 It has been featured in a number of articles and websites, including:

-It's also been featured on Boing Boing, generated a press release, and been mentioned on various blogs.
-A 10-second clip of the movie is included in the film Achieving the Unachievable, a documentary about M.C.
+A short clip of the movie is included in the film Achieving the Unachievable, a documentary about M.C.
 Escher's Print Gallery.

 Go to the movie download page to watch the film and for more links to press coverage.